-Some of the definitions are repetitious, some ambiguous and some circular (circular meaning that time is defined with reference to itself – it happens a lot with time); or they make vague reference to too many other factors (as varied as ‘existence’, ‘the universe’ and ‘everything’).
+Some of the definitions are repetitious, some ambiguous and some circular (circular meaning that time is defined with reference to itself or words that are themselves dependent on time (‘period’ for instance) – it happens a lot with time.
+Or they make vague reference to too many other factors (as varied as ‘existence’, ‘the universe’ and ‘everything’).

 However, a little analysis will show that we can lead to a few rational conclusions about the word, and its definitions.